JackBilbo/lxn-discus/README.md

 The front end is intended to be easily extensible with new features.
 New pages and sub-pages can be added by simply copy/pasting the respective HTML-Structures.

-All variables that are displayed in the frontend are stored in the „this.vars“-object.
-This object contains the value itself as well as unit- and label-information and make the variable user-selectable in the in game configuration popup.
+All variables that are displayed in the frontend are stored in the „this.vars“-object in the file tc-dsic2c-nav.js.
+This object contains the value itself as well as unit- and label-information and makes the variable user-selectable in the in game configuration popup.
 To add a new readout to your panel all you have to do is add a line to the „this.vars“-object with your own variable name and label/unit information.
 When you start the next flight, you can simply assign your variable value to a data field of your choice and if the variable value is manipulated somewhere in the javascript, the cockpit readout will be updated automatically.

 If you need a variable displayed somewhere outside of the data fields, you can do so directly in the html using the attributes class=“livedata“ data-value=„VARIABLE“.
-See the total ballast readout in the "Ballast" configuration as an example.

 Units: All variables are kept in a „base unit“, which is (currently) „imperial“ units.
 When displayed in a data field or as „livedata“ in the html the value is converted to the user preferred unit.
 So if you like to display a distance you should store nautical miles in the variable and conversion will be automatic.